coreos/vault-operator/doc/user/vault.md

 5. Initialize the Vault server to generate the unseal keys and the root token.

-    See [Initializing the Vault][initialize-vault] on how to initialize your vault cluster.
+    See [Initializing the Vault][initialize-vault] on how to initialize a Vault cluster.

 ## Unsealing a sealed node